 For small HDDs, there's a mechanism that raises their performance to that of 1 TB disks for peak loads.
 When a small disk operates at the basic performance level for 12 hours, it accumulates

-credits for operations all at once or in small batches.
+Credits for operations can be spent all at once or in small intervals.
 No mechanism is provided for HDD storage.

 If a VM exceeds disk limits in any time period, throttling is triggered.